This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 Dedicated Victims Services

-The Victorian Government is increasing the capacity of the to support victims of crime by providing telephone support, assessments for referrals to the Victims Assistance Program and referrals to other services.
+The Victorian Government is increasing the capacity of the Victims of Crime to support victims of crime by providing telephone support, assessments for referrals to the Victims Assistance Program and referrals to other services.
 An immediate response framework is being developed to assess how victim services respond to major critical incidents within the Victorian Government’s emergency management framework.
 Finally, improvements have been made to information communication technology capabilities for the victim service system to better monitor service demand and emerging client and service needs.

-The Victorian Government is bolstering the , by recruiting new staff to meet rising demand from the increased number of hearings, and to provide specialised support and reduce trauma for victims and survivors and their families.
+The Victorian Government is bolstering the Child Witness , by recruiting new staff to meet rising demand from the increased number of hearings, and to provide specialised support and reduce trauma for victims and survivors and their families.

 The Office of Public Prosecutions (OPP) has implemented many new initiatives and continues to work to reduce the risk of re-traumatisation of victims.
 Following a pilot in 2017, OPP has now embedded Victim and Witness Assistance Service social workers within all legal practice trial divisions to provide better information and support to victims.